bls/node-sane-command/README.md

 1. Bump up the version number in package.json
 1. Add a section for the new release in CHANGELOG.md
-1. Run npm run-script compile to ensure it builds
+1. Run prepublish and test npm scripts
 1. Commit
 1. Create a git tag for the new release and push it
 1. Run npm publish